Book Online 24/7

 4) Kissing - Avoid kissing for a couple weeks to keep bacteria off your lips and prevent infection.

 6) Touchup - For best results, you should wait at least 8 weeks before getting a touchup.
-The skin needs to be healed properly and the color needs to set.
-If touchups are done too early, there is a possibility that it could damage the skin.
+The skin needs to heal properly and the color needs to set.
+If touchups are done too early, there is a possibility that it could damage the skin and/or cause a 2 tones look.

 What problems might occur?